michael-dev/mvrpd/README.md

 If a bridge is interested in a VLAN, it registers for that VLAN on all dynamic ports.
 If a port is the only one interested in a VLAN, it is not registering for that VLAN (no loopback).

-If a bridge as two or more ports that are interested in a VLAN, it will configure that VLAN on all interested ports.
+If a bridge has two or more ports that are interested in a VLAN, it will configure that VLAN on all interested ports.

 Optionally, some VLANs may be skipped.